 Personalized recommendations make the online shopping process much more pleasant.
 Fast-food chains offer us new menu items based on the ones that we already tried, browsers track our search history and show the corresponding ads, and streaming services know which show is going to be your next favorite one.

-All that is possible due to the constant growth and development of the computational power and the Machine Learning technology.
+All that is possible due to the constant growth and development of the computational power and the Python machine learning technology.

 Developers often ask this question at an early stage of developing a software product architecture.
 There are many important things to consider: what part of the app the intellectual module will be responsible for, what kind of load is expected and (probably the most important question) whether it is possible to avoid using ML.